Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 but we consider this enhancement to be outside the scope of this KEEP.
 We also refrain from introducing general support for stable property delegates at this point.
-For more details, see the [No General Stable Semantics](#no-general-stable-semantics) section.
+For more details, see the [No General Stability Semantics](#no-general-stability-semantics) section.

 ## Annotations